tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 layout: single
 ---

 **Update 27 July 2019**: The German/Global initiative [FairTube](https://fairtube.info/en/) has something in common with us.
-We want to enable youtuber and watcher in a collaborative analysis of algorithm.
-YouTube might or might not comply with requests, but only by analyzing how the platform control the videos we can keep them accountable.
+We want to involve youtubers and watchers in a collaborative analysis of algorithms.
+YouTube might or might not comply with requests, but it is only by analyzing how the platform controls the videos that we can hold them accountable.

 {{<colorblock color="primary" text="We address the algorithm">}}

 YouTube algorithm is, according to Google itself, a **regulation system of the platform**.
 It is used to increase profits in two ways, impacting both the information flow and the type of boosted content.
 A social, information, and therefore political influence.
-This page do not talk about the [social-impact](/social-impact) of Youtube algorithm, but to the ultimate asset of Google: **the network of content creators**.
+This page does not deal with the [social-impact](/social-impact) of Youtube algorithm, but with the ultimate asset of Google: **the network of content creators**.

 {{<boxes color="primary" text="YT wants to control how the platform is perceived by advertisers, who are not willing to pay to appear on problematic content, which must therefore be penalized." >}}